Worldwide Opportunities on Organic Farms is an organization that connects organic farms with volunteers from all over the globe.

 A couple of things to be aware of are that while most of the farms are relatively close to big cities such as Mendoza, Buenos Aires, Salta or Bariloche some are quite remote and may not be close to transportation.
 One of the farms in Patagonia can only be reached by a 12 kilometer hike.
 A couple of the farms out of the list of around 70 have a religious aspect and may require guests to abstain from meat, tobacco, alcohol and sexual activity.

-Once you sign up and pay your $38 fee, you are given a list of farms and their contact information.
+Once you sign up and pay a small fee, you are given a list of farms and their contact information.
 By contacting various farms you can suss out which rural paradise best fits your needs.
 Most request to be contacted at least a month before your visit.
 All the farms offer room and board in exchange for about six hours a day of labor, which can range from construction, farming, bread making, composting, teaching English, cattle ranching and a host of other tasks.

 Argentina is a child-friendly country so many of the farms accept kids, but they will also need their own WWOOF membership.
 The participating farms are suppose to have an exclusive relationship with WWOOF, meaning that if you want to volunteer at one of the farms on the list — even if you found out about it some other way — you will need a membership.